Part 1 – Acclimatization & First Ferment

 Step Two: Add the grains (cultures)

 Open the bag labelled “Grains” and dump the contents into the brewing jar with the sugar/water mixture and stir lightly.
+Clasp lid so that air can get in but bugs can’t.
 Leave in a consistently warm spot, 20-30°C (70-80°F) for 24 hours for the “first ferment”.

 After 24 hours, strain the grains and dispose of the liquid.
 Your grains should be acclimatized and are now ready to brew with.
 Repeat steps 1 and 2, leaving the brew jar in the warm place for 48 hours.
 Strain the grains out using a nylon strainer.
 You can either consume the water kefir as is or move on to the second ferment, where it is flavoured and carbonated. *Even if you are unsure if you achieved fermentation continue with the next step as that will be the indicator if the ferment was successful.*